James Frain

 Early Life and Background

-James Frain was born on 14 March 1968 in Leeds, West Riding of Yorkshire, England, and was brought up in Stansted Mountfitchet near Bishop’s Stortford, Essex.
-He is the eldest of eight children, the son of a mother who worked as a teacher and a father who worked as a stockbroker.
+James Frain was born in Leeds, West Riding of Yorkshire, and was brought up in Stansted Mountfitchet near Bishop’s Stortford.
+He is the eldest of eight children; his mother worked as a teacher and his father was a stockbroker.

 Frain attended Newport Free Grammar School before studying Drama and Film at the University of East Anglia.
-He then trained as an actor at the Central School of Speech and Drama in London, completing formal training that prepared him for work on stage and screen.
+He trained professionally at the Central School of Speech and Drama in London, completing his formal actor training in the early 1990s prior to launching a screen and stage career.

 Path to Celebrity